KrailOrg/krail/README.md

 * Guava cache

 Krail is usable, though there is still work to ensure thread safety.
 No major changes to the API expected.
 Vaadin push is supported.
-Tested on Tomcat 7 & 8

 ## testApp